goto4711/deep-culture-web/content/authors/helmp/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Alice Bouzada Goulart is a Research Master's student in Media Studies specializing in Cultural Data and AI at the University of Amsterdam.
+bio: Paula Helm is an Assistant Professor specializing in the fields of Critical AI Studies and Empirical Ethics.
+Originally trained in Anthropology and Peace and Conflict Research, her work today is situated at the intersection of STS, Media Studies and Empirical Technology Ethics.

-Interests:
+interests:
-- Critical data studies
+  - Situational analysis of AI
-- Computational linguistics
+  - Empirical Ethics
-- Web preservation
+  - Cultural Data and AI

 #education:
 #  courses: